MARPLES HOTEL - THURSDAY DECEMBER 12th 1940

 Postscript

-The clearance of the site took many weeks.
-It was estimated that over one thousand tons of rubble had to be removed from the site before it was cleared.
-The site lay derelict for 19 years.
+The site lay derelict for nineteen years.
 There is a photograph that was taken in 1950 that still shows the damage that occurred ten years earlier.
 The cleared area to the left of the gutted building is where the Marples once stood

-At the end of the decade, a full nineteen years after it was destroyed a new public house was built by John Smith's Ltd. It re-opened in 1959 and was for the first time officially known as Marples.
+At the end of the 1950's , a full nineteen years after it was destroyed a new public house was built by John Smith's Ltd. It re-opened in 1959 and was for the first time officially known as Marples.
 The pub traded right up until the early summer of 2002 when it was suddenly closed.
-It was thought the pub was undergoing the usual periodic refit but it tuned out that the pub was closed for good.
+It was thought the pub was undergoing the usual periodic refit but it turned out that the pub was closed for good.
 It remained empty until the early part of 2003 when it re-opened as "Hein Gericke" motor cycle accessories shop.
-The floors above the shop are believe or not occupied by student flats
+The floors above the shop are believe it or not occupied by student flats

 The above photo was taken in 1940 and shows the Marples pub just a few months prior to its destruction.
 On the opposite side of the road is C & A Modes department store which received a direct hit on that Thursday evening.
 The buildings further up High Street were to suffer major bomb damage that night.